thavlik/vpn-operator/README.md

 Your `Mask` should have an owner reference to your custom resource, and your `Pod` should have owner references to both your `Mask` and the aforementioned custom resource.
 Your custom resource should be the only owner reference you create with `controller=true`, as your controller is responsible for reconciling your child `Mask` and `Pod` resources.
 The owner references with `controller=false` exist strictly for garbage collection purposes and, as described above, to determine if the `Mask` is `Ready` or `Active`.

-### Garbage collection
-Your application is responsible for monitoring the status of your `Mask` and killing the pod if the provider is changed or unassigned.
-Failing to do so may result in creating more connections than afforded by a `Provider`'s `spec.maxSlots`.

-Note: Some VPN services like SurfShark reserve the right to ban you for abusing their generous "unlimited devices" policies.
-In such cases, it's recommended to use a relatively low `spec.maxSlots` for the `Provider`.

 ### Scaling
 While the controller code is fully capable of concurrent reconciliations, scaling is not as simple as increasing the number of replicas in the deployments.
 I have ideas for how to scale horizontally, so please open an issue if you encounter problems scaling vertically.